andrew-kula931/csce451/synchronization/README.md

 `make part2`: Compiles and runs part2; the monitor stylist problem.

+`make clean`: Removes the executable files generated from part1 and part2.

 ### Part 1

 To run part 1, either enter `make part1` into the terminal, or enter `make compile` then `./part1/sleepingStylistSem`.
 Once run, the program will run and the stylist will begin taking on customers.

 The output should look something like this:

 > Customer 5 takes a seat: Currently waiting: 1
 > Haircut finished
 > Customer 6 takes a seat: Currently waiting: 1
 > Customer 7 takes a seat: Currently waiting: 1
 > Haircut finished
 > Customer 8 takes a seat: Currently waiting: 1
 > Customer 9 takes a seat: Currently waiting: 2
 > Customer 10 takes a seat: Currently waiting: 3
 > Haircut finished
 > Haircut finished
 > Haircut finished
 > Customer 11 takes a seat: Currently waiting: 1
 > Haircut finished
 > Customer 12 takes a seat: Currently waiting: 1
 > Customer 13 takes a seat: Currently waiting: 2

 **Time spent:** 12 hours